 LAN characteristics are provided by the single Ethernet bridge, which connects all the nodes of attachment with the access router.
 All terminals are assigned to the common datapath, which allows for direct terminal-to-terminal communication and inherently provides mobility support when the terminals move from node of attachment to node of attachment, as the terminals stay on the same access router interface, ensuring that IP addressing is maintained during movements.

+Industrial network with time sensitive traffic forwarding

+Industrial networks connect IoT devices for communication among themselves but also for communication with services residing in a local data center or in the cloud.
+For simplicity the local area of industrial networks are built through Ethernet networks, and are connected to routers for forwarding traffic to data centers and the cloud.
+The local area network can be enabled to provide time sensitive networking between the devices and the access gateway (router) towards external services.